 Before you begin building your bot, you should think through your trading strategy completely and in a logical manner.
-Bots use a structured approach, often with if-then statements following a yes/no path.
-The framework is in place through the autotrading platform, and you are responsible for filling in the actions.
+Bots use a structured approach with if/then statements following a yes/no path.
+The framework is in place, and you are responsible for filling in the actions.

 You should map out a strategic approach for every decision the bot will make, effectively planning the trade from entry to exit.
-It may be helpful to plan out the process on paper with a detailed trading plan, perhaps even writing out the automation editor with if/then scenarios.
-With a structure in place, it is much easier to transfer the strategy into the automated bot.
-Scanners and monitors provide a multitude of options to enter, manage, and exit trades.
+It may be helpful to plan out the process on paper with a detailed trading plan.
+With a structure in place, it is much easier to transfer the strategy into an automation.
+Scanners and monitors provide many options to enter, manage, and exit trades.
 You simply tell the bot how you want it to execute your pre-planned strategy.

 - Do you want to trade stocks, ETFs, or options?